swcarpentry/training-course/_submissions/round-12/0/2015-02-05-first-meeting-for-round-12.md

     required to show respect and courtesy throughout our workshops, online, and this training course.

+5. If you weren't able to make yesterday's meeting, or have *not* had mail from me either pairing you up with someone for Git tutoring or telling you to just go ahead and write your bio, please mail
+    me: the Etherpad didn't record a couple of people's GitHub usernames, and a few people weren't able to make the meeting.

 **Writing a Blog Post**

 Previous rounds of instructor training used a WordPress blog.
 As the